Types of Websites: Guide to Website Categories

 1. Social Media (Facebook, Twitter, Instagram)

-Platforms that enable users to create profiles, connect with others, share content, and interact through comments, likes, and messages.
+- Platforms that enable users to create profiles, connect with others, share content, and interact through comments, likes, and messages.

-Example: Facebook – A social networking site where users can connect with friends, share updates, and engage with content through likes, comments, and shares.
+- Example: Facebook – A social networking site where users can connect with friends, share updates, and engage with content through likes, comments, and shares.

 2. Forums & Discussion Boards

-Example: Stack Overflow – A question-and-answer website for professional and enthusiast programmers to ask and answer questions, share knowledge, and solve problems.
+- Example: Stack Overflow – A question and answer website for professional and enthusiast programmers to ask and answer questions, share knowledge, and solve problems.

 3. Online Communities & Membership Websites

-Platforms that bring together users with shared interests, hobbies, or goals, allowing them to connect and collaborate.
+- Platforms that bring together users with shared interests, hobbies, or goals, allowing them to connect and collaborate.

-Example: Meetup – A platform that facilitates offline group meetings and events based on shared interests and activities.
+- Example: Meetup – A platform that facilitates offline group meetings and events based on shared interests and activities.

 4. Gaming Websites & Online Games